basoares/w530-kernel-config/README.md

-# w530-kernel-config
-Kernel config for lenovo W530
+# Kernel config for lenovo W530

+- Targeting slackware64-14.2

+Added support for:
+- (...)